Philip-Norell/Portfolio/index.md

 # About me

-I'm an early GIS professional specializing in Enterprise and Web GIS.
+I'm an early career GIS professional specializing in Enterprise and Web GIS.
 I enjoy solving difficult problems with a bit of research, a bit of code, and a bit of elbow grease!

 I'm looking to contribute my skills to forward-thinking city I can be proud of as a resident and an employee.
 Please feel free to explore the tabs below.